robottheory/rt-midgard-test/README.md

 The RDBM is almost a one-to-one mapping of the *key-value entries* from the THORChain.
 Aggregated values and tables are created separately in `aggregate.go`.

 Package `internal/api` defines the HTTP interface.
-See `internal/graphql` for the query facilities (provided by `internal/timeseries/stat`).

 Blocks are “committed” with an entry in the `block_log` table, including a `block_timestamp`.
 Queries give consistent [cachable] results when executed with a (time) `db.Window` within